IRS Form 8886 Instructions

 How do I file IRS Form 8886?

-Taxpayers should attach Form 8886 to their income tax return or information return, including amended returns, for each tax year in which they participated in a reportable transaction.
+Taxpayers should attach Form 8886 to their federal income tax return or information return, including amended returns, for each tax year in which they participated in a reportable transaction.

 Where can I find IRS form 8886?